Memory improvement: Personal application and intellectual conception

+Retrieval is known to be improved when the environment/mood state that the encoding happened in, matches the environment/mood state at the time of retrieval.

 Concept Maps “are diagrams that link word concepts in a fluid manner to central key concepts.”
 They center around a main topic or idea, with lines protruding from the center with related information.
 Other concepts and ideas are then written at the end of each of the lines with new, related information.
 These related ideas are usually one or two words in length, giving only the essence of what is needed for memory retrieval.
 Related ideas can also be drawn at the ends of the lines.
 This may be especially useful, given the drawing effect (people remember images better than words).
 These diagrams are beneficial because they require the creator to link and integrate different ideas, which improve critical thinking and leads to more meaningful learning.
 Concept maps also help to facilitate the storage of material in long term memory, as well as help to show visually any knowledge gaps that may be present.
 Concept maps have been shown to improve people's ability to complete novel problem solving tasks.

 The Drawing Effect is another way to improve memory.
 Studies show that images are better remembered than words, something that is now known as the picture-superiority effect.
 Furthermore, another study found that when people are studying vocabulary, they remember more when they draw the definition, in comparison to writing it.
 This is thought to be because drawing uses 3 different types of memory- elaborative, motor, and pictorial.
 The benefit of using pictures to enhance memory is even seen at an older age, including in dementia patients.

-Techniques to improve memory: visual memory
+Method of loci and visual memory

-Method of loci is a technique utilized for memory recall when to-be-remembered items are associated with different locations that are well known to the learner.
+The method of loci is a technique utilized for memory recall when items to be remembered are associated with different locations that are well known to the learner.
 Method of loci is one of the oldest and most effective mnemonics based on visual imagery.
-The more you exercise your visual memory through using objects to recall information better memory recall you will have.
-The locations that are utilized when using the method of loci aids in the effectiveness of memory recall.
-For example, using the location of a driving route to work is more effective than using a room within a home because items in a room can be moved around while a route to work is more constant without items being moved around.
-There are limitations when using method of loci, it is difficult to recall any given item without working your way through the list sequence, which can be time consuming.
+The more that visual memory is exercised through using objects to recall information, the higher the memory recall.
+The locations that are utilized when using the method of loci aid in the effectiveness of memory recall.
+Using the location of a driving route to work is more effective than using a room within a home because items in a room can be moved around while a route to work is more constant without items being moved around.
+There are limitations when using method of loci, since it is difficult to recall any given item without working one's way through the list sequence, which can be time consuming.
 Another limitation is that it is not useful when an individual is trying to learn and remember the real world.
-This mnemonic technique plus others are effective because they allow the learner to apply their own knowledge to enhance their memory recall.
+This and other mnemonic techniques are effective because they allow the learner to apply their own knowledge to increase their memory recall.